-In 2023, only two bulk billing practices were left in the Lane Cove Council area.
+In early 2023, ITC could only find two bulk billing practices left in the Lane Cove Council area.
 In June 2023, only one bulk billing service will be left in the Lane Cove Council area.
-Please correct us if we are wrong!!

 Some practices may decide to bulk bill for an individual consultation, but this is usually at the doctor’s discretion.

 Emerald Medical Practice – General Bulk Billing Ceased 1 June 2023*

 On Thursday, April 6th 2023, the ITC phone pinged with messages informing us Emerald Medical Centre had sent out the following text:

 “Due to rising costs, Emerald Medical Practice will be private billing from 1 June 2023.
 Please see our website for more information.
 Thank you for your understanding.

 “Since our beginning in 2010, Emerald Medical Practice has been a bulk billing practice.
 Over the past 15 years, Medicare rebates to medical practice, other CPI medical costs, everyday wages, and costs of everyday living.
 Therefore, for us to remain financially sustainable and provide the best possible health care to you that we want to provide, the practice has had to make them from 1 June 2023.”
 Read more here.